Weitzman-MUSA-GeoCloud/assignment01/README.md

     **Answer:**

+    The value 1440 minutes represents a full day and should be the default value for the duration column.
+Specifically, if the time interval between the start time and end time of a trip exceeds one day, the duration in the table will be automatically recorded as 1440 minutes.

 6. [How many trips in each quarter were shorter than 10 minutes?](query06.sql)

 7. [How many trips started on one day and ended on a different day?](query07.sql)